KaiNakamura/SpeedrunShowdown/README.md

 ```
 /team join <team> [<members>]
 ```
+For more team commands see the [minecraft wiki](https://minecraft.gamepedia.com/Commands/team)

 The default team names are the following, but can be edited in the [config](#config):
 * Redstone